totonaq/Canvas-Clock/README.md

-# Simple-Clock
+# Canvas-Clock
-A simple clock plugin written in vanilla JavaScript using canvas
+A simple clock plugin written in vanilla JavaScript with canvas
 ## Why to use it
 You may decorate your web page with something like [this](https://totonaq.github.io/Canvas-Clock/).
 ## Install